dennisding/rcall/README.md

 }

-impl rcall::network::Client {
+impl rcall::network::Client for ClientImpl {
     fn on_connected(&mut self) {
         println!("on_connected");
     }
     ...
 }

-impl protocols::ServerToClient {
+impl protocols::ServerToClient for ClientImpl {
     fn hello_from_server(&mut self, msg: String) {
         println!("hello_from_server: {}", msg);
         self.remote.hello_from_client("msg from client!");